Hang Lung "Love·No·Limit" Dementia Friendly Program

 Support Programs for Carers

-We showcase artworks created by the elderly living with dementia to demonstrate their different abilities, and provide free cognitive testing and brain health consultations to the public and referral services for those in need.
+Showcased artworks co-created by dementia patients, their carers, and volunteers at Hang Lung malls.
+Provided free cognitive testing, brain health consultations to the public, and referral services for those in need.